MrBellamonte/AEs-VAEs-TDA/README.md

 Currently the simulator supports:
 - TopoAE (command: -m 'topoae')
 - WCAE (command: -m 'WCAE')
+- COREL (not integrated, needs to be used manually at this point)
 - TSNE, UMAP (command: -m 'competitor')

 For the competitors, the model is defined directly in the configuration file.